Generally, a windscreen is deemed unroadworthy if it has extensive damage or if the damage that it has affects the driver’s visibility.

-- Severe cracks or chips which are likely to worsen in the near future, and which could cause your windscreen to shatter in the event of an accident.
+- Severe cracks or chips are likely to worsen in the near future, which could cause your windscreen to shatter in the event of an accident.

-- Abrasions or discoloration (including tinting) which reduces the driver’s visibility, preventing them from driving to the best of their ability.
+- Abrasions or discolouration (including tinting) reduces the driver’s visibility, preventing them from driving to the best of their ability.

-There are also a few quantitative guidelines which can help drivers decide when they need to get their windscreens replaced or repaired.
-Again, these are worst case scenarios.
+There are also a few quantitative guidelines that can help drivers decide when they need to get their windscreens replaced or repaired.
+Again, these are worst-case scenarios.